t-katsumura/webassembly-examples-eratosthenes/website/docs/introduction.md

 **WebAssembly Unavailable**

-These languages cannot be compiled into WebAssembly directory.
+These languages cannot be compiled to WebAssembly directory.
-But amazingly, there are some projects compiling interpreters or runtime to WebAssembly which make these languages available on browsers.
+But, there are some projects compiling interpreters or runtime to WebAssembly which make these languages available on browsers.

 -   ✅ [**Python**](https://github.com/t-katsumura/webassembly-examples-eratosthenes/tree/main/python)
 -   **Perl**